Parks

 Velmar Downs Park

 An in-person Open House was held on Nov.
-27 at the Al Palladini Community Centre to seek community input into the proposed plans for the park.
-Thank you to everyone who participated!
-Materials from the Open House are now available online.
+27, 2024, at the Al Palladini Community Centre to seek community input into the proposed plans for the park.

 Vellore Woods

 As part of the City of Vaughan’s Vellore Woods Community Improvements Program, compensation funding generated from local development will be allocated towards improving the area.
-This includes ecological restoration, natural area enhancements and upgrades to existing parks and trails – all to make the community more sustainable, enjoyable and accesible for current and future generations.
+This includes ecological restoration, natural area enhancements and upgrades to existing parks and trails – all to make the community more sustainable, enjoyable and accessible for current and future generations.
 The program focus area is bounded by Major Mackenzie Drive to the north, Weston Road to the west, Rutherford Road to the south and Highway 400 to the east.

 Improvements will include:

-Materials from an Open House on August 15, 2024 are available online (PDF).
 Review a What We Heard infographic (PDF) to learn more about the feedback received.

 Ward 4